danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 downloaded.
 The network can assist the client by informing the client of the network's bandwidth policy.

-If the video is encoded with variable bit rate, the bitrate cannot exceed the indicated bitrate.
+If the video is encoded with variable bitrate, the bitrate cannot exceed the indicated bitrate.

 The nominal bitrate is calculated over each second, whereas the burst